grey-fish/grey-fish.github.io/Bandit/Level29.md

 After further playing and digging, i found that there is a remote branch `dev` added to it.
 Note: Remote branches are visible in `git branch -a` and not in `git branch` which lists only local branches.

+From the docs:
+> If --list is given, or if there are no non-option arguments, existing branches are listed; the current branch will be highlighted in green and marked with an asterisk.
+Any branches checked out in linked worktrees will be highlighted in cyan and marked with a plus sign.
+Option -r causes the remote-tracking branches to be listed, and option -a shows both local and remote branches.

-So, switching to the remote branch and we found password in README file.
+So, switch to the remote branch `dev` and we found password in README file.

 Solution Screenshot: